1. Purpose

 - Chair of the Board Audit Committee, content removed

-If you wish to raise concerns on a confidential basis then there is a dedicated email address [email protected] to report a concern in confidence to the Managing Director of Internal Audit who will ensure it is recorded and investigated appropriately whilst maintaining confidentiality as far as is possible.
+If you wish to raise concerns on a confidential basis then there is a dedicated email address [email protected] or you can use the Speak Up Portal.

-A meeting will then usually be arranged as soon as possible to discuss the concerns and you will be provided with an indication of how we propose to deal with the matter.
-You may bring a colleague or union representative to any meetings under this Policy.
+You may bring a colleague or Trade Union representative to any meetings under this Policy.
 Such colleague or representative must respect the confidentiality of your concern and any subsequent investigation.

-All investigations and their findings will be reported to the Board Audit Committee and where required the relevant Government department or regulatory body, taking into account any request for anonymity from the Colleague who raised the concern.
+All investigations and their findings will be reported to the Board Audit Committee and where required the relevant Government department or regulatory body.

 If it is concluded that a malicious allegation has been made, the relevant person(s) may be subject to disciplinary action.

-This policy has been developed in order to provide Colleagues with the guidance and reassurance they need to speak-up internally.
-However, it is recognised that there may be circumstances where a Colleague feels it necessary to raise their concerns outside the business and in these circumstances, they have a number of external avenues open to them.
+This policy has been developed in order to provide you with the guidance and reassurance you need to speak-up internally.
+However, it is recognised that there may be circumstances where you feel it necessary to raise your concerns outside the business and in these circumstances, you have a number of external avenues open to you.

 If you do not feel it is appropriate to raise the matter internally, you may feel it is appropriate to contact a Prescribed Person.
 The table below provides a non-exhaustive list of some Prescribed Persons likely to be most relevant to the Bank operations (some of these have their own ‘whistleblowing hotlines’):